longman694/sp-params/README.md

-Just a random function that I use to design speakers
+Just a correction of functions that I use for design speakers.